Expectation for the MeV Gamma-Ray Emission from Pair-Instability Supernovae: - and Hard X-Ray Spectra

 Here, we present the time evolution and mass dependence of the synthetic $\gamma$- and hard X-ray spectra of PISN explosion.
 The details of the components that construct the synthetic spectrum are summarized in We have summarized in Appendix \ref{sec:app} and Figure \ref{fig:spectra_comp}.

 Figure \ref{fig:spectra_day} shows the $\gamma$- and hard X-ray spectra at 150, 300, and 450 days after the explosion of a PISN with helium core mass $M_\mathrm{He}=130\,M_\odot$ located at a distance of 100 Mpc.
 A clear increase in the continuum-to-line flux ratio is observed as the supernova evolves from 150 to 450 days.
 Initially, at day 150, the regions containing $^{56}$Ni are optically thick to Compton scattering, leading to a reduced continuum-to-line flux ratio.
+From 150 to 450 days, the optical depth decreases, allowing a greater fraction of nuclear decay line photons to escape without scattering.
 This effect, caused by photon losses due to Compton scattering processes, becomes evident when we focus on the spectra at energies above 200 keV in the bottom panel of Figure \ref{fig:spectra_day}.

 Figure \ref{fig:spectra_model} presents a comparison of the $\gamma$- and hard X-ray spectra at 100 Mpc for different PISN models with helium core masses $M_\mathrm{He}=100\,M_\odot$ and $130\,M_\odot$.
 The blue $M_\mathrm{He}=130\,M_\odot$ model is the same as the 300 day model shown in blue in Figure \ref{fig:spectra_day}.
 A notable feature is the broader line widths seen in the $130\,M_\odot$ model compared to the $100\,M\odot$ model, indicative of Doppler broadening effects.
-As shown in Figure \ref{fig:abundance}, this difference arises because the $^{56}$Ni in the $130\,M_\odot$ model extends further into the outer regions of the ejecta, encompassing higher-velocity components compared to the 100 M$\odot$ model.
+As shown in Figure \ref{fig:abundance}, the region enriched in $^{56}$Ni (defined as zones where $X(\mathrm{^{56}Ni})>0.1$) exhibits characteristic expansion velocities of $\lesssim5000$ km s$^{-1}$ in the $100\,M_\odot$ model, whereas in the $130\,M_\odot$ model, this region extends up to $\sim7000$ km s$^{-1}$.
+This higher velocity of the $^{56}$Ni-rich layers leads to stronger Doppler broadening of the emergent gamma-ray lines.

+Note that we neglect thermal Doppler broadening of the nuclear gamma-ray lines, as the effect is negligible compared to bulk expansion.
+For typical ejecta temperatures ( $T\sim10^9$ K), the thermal broadening is $\Delta E_\mathrm{th}\sim1$–$2$ keV at most, whereas bulk velocities ($v\sim 5,000$–$10,000\, \mathrm{km\,s^{-1}}$; see Fig. \ref{fig:abundance}) correspond to line widths $\gtrsim30$ keV.
+Thus, the thermal contribution is subdominant by over an order of magnitude and can safely be neglected.

-Both Figures \ref{fig:spectra_day} and \ref{fig:spectra_model} also exhibit a minor spectral line structure around 511 keV, attributable to annihilation photons.
-We can confirm the presence of this subtle feature across models, and that the pair production processes have only limited significance in the spectral evolution of PISNe (see also Figure \ref{fig:spectra_comp}).
+Both Figures \ref{fig:spectra_day} and \ref{fig:spectra_model} also exhibit a minor spectral feature around 511 keV, attributable to annihilation photons.
+We should note that our simulation included only para-positronium decay, but not ortho-positronium (see Appendix \ref{sec:app} and Figure \ref{fig:spectra_comp} in more detail), which could reduce the line flux and enhance the low-energy continuum \citep[e.g.,][]{2014Natur.512..406C}.
+A more complete treatment, such as that for recent Type Ia supernovae \citep[e.g.,][]{2025arXiv250522992D}, is left for future work.